insidae/website/content/29-07-2020/index.md

 <blockquote class="short-quote">"There's a time and a place for everything."</blockquote>

 It's an old proverb, usually interpreted as meaning **"Different things are appropriate on different occasions"**.
-Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament.
+Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament (apparently).

 I couldn't help but imagine what it would mean to take the saying literally.
 What if there really **was** a time and a place for everything.
 What would that be like, and how would it work?